lkoepsel/AVR_C/README.md

 # Programming the Arduino Uno in C
-This repository provides a framework in  Standard C which mirrors that of the Arduino framework.
+This repository provides a framework in  [Standard AVR C](http://avr-libc.nongnu.org) which mirrors that of the Arduino framework.
 This allows a student to program the ATmega328P using C in a relatively familar (Arduino) context.
 The value of programming the ATmega328P in C is that it is easier to understand some of the C concepts using an 8-bit processor as compared to programming in C on a PC.
 It also allows someone to learn how to program an embedded microcontroller in an easier environment as compared to the Raspberry Pi Pico (32-bit microcontroller).

 In order to use this framework, one must install the avr-gcc tool chain appropriate for their platform (Linux, macOS, or Windows).
 The directions to do so is [here](https://wellys.com/posts/avr_c_setup/).

 For a robust debugging approach on Linux (Linux or WSL), you may add [Bloom](https://bloom.oscillate.io/) and avr-gdb.
 Bloom provides a GUI display of the 328's registers and memory as well as the connection required from the chip to avr-gdb. [gdb](https://www.sourceware.org/gdb/) is a simple yet extremely powerful debugging tool.
 I find it easier to use than most IDE's such as Visual Studio, MPLAB IDE etc. More guidance at [Developing in C for the ATmega328: Using gdb and Bloom to Debug](https://wellys.com/posts/avr_c_gdbbloom/).

+## Boards and Microcontrollers
+This code has been tested extensively with the Arduino Uno and the [Microchip ATmega328PB Xplained Mini ](https://www.microchip.com/en-us/development-tool/ATMEGA328PB-XMINI).
+I prefer the latter board for development as it includes a hardware debugger on the same board, which works well with [Bloom](https://bloom.oscillate.io/).
+And it only costs $12!
+If looking to purchase a new board to work with this code, I recommend the Microchip board.
+If you have an existing Uno, it will work very well.
+If you wish to add hardware debugging, you will want to purchase a debugWIRE compatible device such as the [Microchip MPLAB Snap](https://www.microchip.com/en-us/development-tool/PG164100).

+Other Microchip AVR-compatible microcontrollers will more than likely work.

+For specific information as to how to setup your environment specific to your board and microcontroller, see the content for **Makefile** below.

 ## Arduino Framework  and standard C Replacement Routines
-Much of the C Standard Library is provided by [AVR Libc](https://www.nongnu.org/avr-libc/).
+Much of the Standard C Library is provided by [AVR Libc](https://www.nongnu.org/avr-libc/).
 I recommend having a link to the online manual open while developing code.
 The code in this repository is the code required to program the Uno using similar routines as in the Arduino Framework.
 ### Arduino Framework Functions

 **Each function used requires an #include in order to be used (example):**